OctHe/octhe.github.io/_posts/2020-09-27-linux-module-compiling.md

 # Introduction

+Linux kernel composes of hundreds of modules.
+The user can compile and load modules according to the requirement.
+Additionally, independently compiling the module will save lots of time because compile the whole kernel usually needs three or four hours.

-This is a brief introduction about the first prcess of linux kernel development -- Compile a customized linux kernel.
+This is a brief introduction about how to independently compile each kernel module with the kernel source code.
-The compiling process has been successfully run on the distribution of Ubuntu 20.04 (Focal Fossa), and the release of the kernel is *linux-5.8.7*.

-The Linux kernel can be download from the [website](https://www.kernel.org/).
-The downloaded files are under the *linux-5.8.7* directory in my case.

 # Prerequisites

 There are some packets that are necessary to compile the kernel.
-It is hard to obtain all the packets manually.
-Fortunately, we can get the information from both the [Linux kernel documentations](https://www.kernel.org/doc/html/latest/kbuild/kbuild.html) and the Ubuntu [BuildYourOwnKernel wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel).
-In summary, all these packets from *apt*.
+All these packets can be get from *apt*.
 I have follow the [Ubuntu wiki](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel), and run the following command

+Specifically, first open the */etc/apt/source.list* with *sudo* and uncomment add commands with *deb-src* in this file.
+After saving the file, run *sudo apt update* to update the packet list.
+Then, run the following command to install all the dependents.
 ```
 sudo apt-get build-dep linux linux-image-$(uname -r)